 (Pity the poor window cleaners, too, since the building has 2035 windows).

-We’re now in construction phase 6, which covers the main tower and should end later in 2020.
-Then the restoration experts move on to the four smaller towers in phases 7 and 8.
+We’re now in construction phase 7, which covers two side towers and part of the front façade.
+Then the restoration experts move on to theother side towers in phase 8.

-At the time of writing, the 17 carved figures that grace the exterior of the huge central tower have the restorer’s particular attention.
+Just to give you an example of the work involved, think about the 17 carved figures that grace the exterior of the huge central tower (tackled in phase 6).

 Kathrin Gaal (City Councilwoman for Housing) reviews the work on the tower figures; photo © (PID/Markus Wache)